PapediPoo/Desert_Ant_Behaviour/README.md

 - numpy
 - matplotlib

-They can be installed using pip with

-    pip install numpy matplotlib

-Since we use sibling package imports, you have to use the -m argument when executing a script from command line:

-    python -m UI.SimulationWindow

-.

-If you do not have Python installed on your system:
+If you do not have Python nor the libraries installed on your system:

 1. Install Python 3.7.4 using the excecutables on https://www.python.org/downloads/release/python-374/.
 2. Install numyp and matplotlib using the following command: